 Spend your last morning choosing from the many activities this region offers.
 In the afternoon, fly back to Yellowknife.

-Immerse yourself in the Canadian Arctic wilderness to experience one of the largest beluga whale gatherings in the world.
+Immerse yourself in Canada’s Arctic wilderness to experience one of the world’s largest beluga whale gatherings.

 |Type||Cost Per Person|

 Costs are per person, double occupancy, not including airfare (except for round-trip flights between Yellowknife, Canada and Arctic Watch Wilderness Camp), singles extra.
 See Included and Not Included sections for more details.

 If you are a single traveler, we will find a roommate for you, but if we cannot find you a roommate, we may charge you a single supplement.
 Single rooms cost extra and are subject to availability.

 |Payment||Due Date||Amount Per Person|

 |Deposit||Due now to reserve your space||$2,500|

 |Second||July 15, 2021||$2,500|

 Payments are due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.